The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Now for structure and exhibit interpretation, there is no right or wrong answer in a McKinsey interview.
 Some answers are better than others because they are

 That being said, there is no 100% that you can reach or a one-and-only solution/ answer.
-It is important that your answers display the characteristics specified above and are supported well with arguments.
+Your answers must display the characteristics specified above and are supported well with arguments.

-As for math questions, usually, there are answers which are correct (not always 100% the same since some candidates simplify or round differently – which is ok), and others that are wrong, either due to the
+As for math questions, usually, some answers are correct (not always 100% the same since some candidates simplify or round differently – which is ok), and others are wrong, either due to the

 Now, for the interviewer, the overall picture counts.
 Mistakes in one area need to be balanced by a strong performance in other areas.
 McKinsey wants to see spikes in performance in certain areas and a good enough performance in other areas.